Azure/azure-sdk-for-js/sdk/openai/openai/MIGRATION.md

 Notice that:
 - The `getAudioTranslation` method has been replaced with the `audio.translations.create` method
-- All other changes are the same as in the audio transcription example.
+- All other changes are the same as in the audio transcription example

 ### Assistants